Find out the general rules for the Point of Sale Retail Scheme, how the scheme works, records you must keep and how to work out your VAT.

 6.7 Credit transactions

-The following paragraph has the force of law
+The first paragraph has the force of law.

 You must account for output tax on credit retail supplies by including the full value of the goods in your DGT at the time you make the supply.
 Do not wait until you are paid and do not include the instalments in the DGT when they are received.

 Additional rules apply depending on the way the credit sales are financed.
-You should read Notice 700: the VAT guide section 8.4 which sets out the most common scenarios for supplies on credit and the use of finance companies and the direction of the supplies.
+You should read paragraph 8.4 of Notice 700 which sets out the most common scenarios for supplies on credit and the use of finance companies and the direction of the supplies.

 6.7.1 Supplies involving a finance company